 If I do wear them while moving, it’s usually not for long because my hands will start sweating in no time.
 Because of that, they’re great for even the coldest of conditions and especially during static activities.
 If I know I’ll be taking them off and on, I keep them close by and often wear a thin liner under them.

 What makes these mittens so great is that they’re highly compressible and can be packed into virtually anything!
-They easily tuck into pockets and backpacks and there’s really no excuse to bring them everywhere.
+They easily tuck into pockets and backpacks and there’s really no excuse not to bring them everywhere.
 I stuff them into my backpacks as an emergency glove and put them in a dry bag with other gear if it’s raining.

 Mine have held up very well after a full year of use, though I probably wouldn’t recommend bushwhacking with them.
 Ok, I admit, I have bushwhacked with them on a rocky slope with snaggy trees and they did just fine but I was really careful and probably wouldn’t recommend it!

 As is typical with OR, their infinite guarantee covers any defects with materials or craftsmanship for the life of the product.
 Bushwhacking likely not covered.

 The biggest issue is that of course, these are mittens, so dexterity and grip are compromised and mittens obviously aren’t great for activities requiring your fingers.
 I sometimes wear a thin liner under the mitts, so I can take them off and on and still have gloved hands.
 They are great; however, at keeping your hands warm when you need it, especially during more static activities.

 These little mittens are so versatile that I’d highly recommend anyone doing outdoor activities to grab a pair.
 They’re fantastic for backcountry camping, ski transitions, or times when you stop for lunch.

 Being down, they’re highly compressible and lightweight and are a perfect emergency item in case you really need to keep your hands warm.
 You’ll love having booties for your hands and your friends will want them!